MirzaMustafaAliKhan/Cancer-Risk-Prediction-Model/README.md

 # Cancer-Risk-Prediction-Model
 This project is part of a System Analysis and Design assignment where I designed, built, and deployed a cancer risk prediction API using machine learning and FastAPI and deployed it on AWS Bean Stalk

 ## Prediction Task: Risk Modeling
-The goal is to model cancer risk using logistic regression and random forest classifiers.
-Given diagnostic features from breast mass images, the API predicts the likelihood of cancer (malignant vs. benign) with a probability score.
+The goal is to predict cancer risk using logistic regression and random forest classifiers.
+Given diagnostic features from breast mass data, the API predicts the likelihood of cancer (malignant vs. benign) with a probability score from 0 to 1.

 ## Dataset
 - **Name**: Wisconsin Diagnostic Breast Cancer (WDBC)
 - **Source**: UCI Machine Learning Repository
-- **Samples**: 569
 - **Features**: 30 numeric diagnostic attributes
 - **Target**: Binary label (0 = benign, 1 = malignant)

 ## Target Users
 - Medical professionals and health researchers
-- Health-tech developers building clinical tools
-- Hospitals or clinics integrating risk prediction into diagnostic systems
+- Hospitals or clinics using risk prediction into diagnostic systems

 ## Expected Usage
-- **Estimated Requests**: ~500 per day
+- **Estimated Requests**: approx. 500 per day
-- **Usage Pattern**: Real-time single prediction requests
+- **Usage Pattern**: Real-time data collected single prediction requests
-- **Requirements**: Fast responses, secure API, easy integration via JSON
+- **Requirements**: Fast responses, secure API, effortlessly via JSON

 ## Model Development
 Two classification models were trained and evaluated: